Educational

 fern.png

-Ask Fern is Fern's AI search feature that appears as a resizable side panel, staying open as developers navigate through documentation.
-The interface expands to full screen on mobile and maintains your site's design language while providing a familiar chat experience.
+Ask Fern is Fern's AI search feature that appears as a side panel, staying open as developers browse through documentation.
+The interface is mobile-optimized and maintains your site's design language while providing a familiar chat experience.

-The RAG system indexes both documentation pages and SDK code, breaking content into semantic chunks for precise answers.
+The RAG system indexes documentation pages, SDK code, and other sources like internal FAQs and help desk tickets, breaking content into semantic chunks for precise answers.
 When developers ask questions, Ask Fern retrieves relevant information and generates responses with direct citations to source material.
-Beyond core documentation, Ask Fern can index internal FAQs, help desk tickets, knowledge base articles, marketing sites, and research papers.
+Ask Fern can also index knowledge base articles, marketing sites, and research papers.

 Ask Fern automatically filters responses based on configured versions, products, and roles.
-If your site has role-based access control enabled, developers only see documentation they're authorized to view.
+Developers only see answers drawn from content they're authorized to access, with no separate AI configurations needed for teams with private documentation or partner-only sections.

-Query analytics show what developers are searching for and where they're struggling, helping you identify documentation gaps and extract common themes.
-Detailed metrics track queries and conversations per day, providing specific suggestions for enhancing your documentation.
+Query analytics show what developers are searching for and where they're struggling, helping you identify documentation gaps and plan content improvements.
+Detailed metrics track queries and conversations per day.

 ReadMe